cmu-csd-phd/csd-blog/website/content/2024/udf-outlining.md

 <p style="text-align: left;">
 <b>Figure 6, UDF Inlining:</b>
 <em>
-UDF inlining automatically removes all UDF calls by replacing them with equivalent SQL subqueries.
-Inlining leaves queries entirely in SQL which the query optimizer can effectively reason about.
-As a result, UDF inlining can improve the performance of UDF-centric queries by multiple orders of magnitude.
+An illustration of the UDF inlining technique for our motivating example.
+The <b>is_vip</b> UDF is translated into an equivalent SQL subquery with <b>LATERAL</b> joins.
+The generated subquery is then "inlined" into the calling query.
+After inlining, the query is represented entirely in SQL, which the DBMS can optimize effectively.
 </em></p>

+UDF inlining translates UDFs into equivalent SQL subqueries in three key steps.
+First, a UDF's statements are translated to SQL statements. <b>IF/ELSE</b> blocks become
+<b>CASE WHEN</b> statements, assignments (i.e., <b>x = y</b>) become projections (i.e.,<b>SELECT y AS x</b>).
+Then, the DBMS chains together these statements with <b>LATERAL</b> joins, creating a single SQL expression which is equivalent to the original UDF.
+The last step, is to "inline" the generated SQL expression into the calling query, eliminating the UDF call.
+  After applying UDF inlining, queries are represented in pure SQL, automatically improving the performance of queries with UDFs by multiple orders of magnitude.

 # The Problem with UDF Inlining